Samizo-AITL/Edusemi-Plus/archive/legacy/introduction.md

 **Legacy Technology** is not an archive of obsolete techniques.

-It is a collection of **canonical failure-and-recovery cases** from an era when semiconductor devices were still **directly constrained by physical limits** — before those limits were routinely abstracted away by software, firmware, or system-level mitigation.
+It is a curated collection of **canonical failure-and-recovery cases** from a period when semiconductor devices were still **directly constrained by physical limits** —
+before those limits were routinely abstracted away by firmware, software, or system-level mitigation.

+The technologies discussed here are old.
+📌 The **failure structures are not**.

-These cases document moments when process integration, cell structure, and device physics **directly dictated yield, reliability, and business decisions**.
+These cases document moments when
+process integration, memory cell structure, and device physics **directly dictated yield, reliability, and ultimately business survival**.

-They are preserved here not as nostalgia, but as **structural references** — patterns of causality that continue to reappear in modern semiconductor systems, SoCs, and AI-integrated architectures.
+They are preserved not as nostalgia, but as **structural references** —
+patterns of causality that continue to reappear in modern semiconductor systems, SoCs, and AI-integrated architectures.